-The turn of events that happened before Jesus’ death were orchestrated by God Himself.
+The turn of events that happened before Jesus’ death was orchestrated by God Himself.
 Jesus told Peter he would be the one to deny Him and that Judas would betray Him.
-Once Jesus was in the hands of Pilate and the Roman soldiers He was….
+Once Jesus was in the hands of Pilate and the Roman soldiers He was…

-flogged and a crown of thorns were placed on his head.
+flogged and a crown of thorns was placed on his head.
 John 19:1

 The horizontal crossbar of the cross was tied around the arms of Jesus in which He was made to carry up the hill of Golgotha (which weighed 75-125 pounds, the whole cross weighed 300 pounds) John 19:17.